-Over its 500 year history this building is known to have had several names and two locations.
-Selly Manor is a confusing name as it was never the manor house for the area; the name was wrongly given when the house was moved to it’s current site.
-This house was built as a yeoman’s house, home to someone of the class below gentry.
+Over its 500 year history this building has had several names and two locations.
+Selly Manor is a confusing name as it was never the manor house for the area; the name was given when the house was moved to its current site.
+This house was built as a yeoman’s house, a class below gentry.

 The earliest records for the house date from 1476.
-At that time is was called Smythes Tenement and was on the estate that belonged to William Jenette, who was lord of the sub manor (a landed estate that had its own court to collect fines) of Selly.
-William Jenette rented Smythes Tenement to a local farmer: John Othe’field (John of the field).
+At that time it was called Smythes Tenement and was on William Jenette’s estate.
+He was lord of the sub manor of Selly, a landed estate that had its own court to collect fines.
+William Jenette rented Smythes Tenement to a local farmer, John Othe’field (John of the field).

 Find out more about Selly Manor here:

 The condition of Smythes Tenement continued to decline.
-By 1853 it had been split into three cottages and was know as The Rookery.
-The census records show that by 1861, there was 21 people living in what must have been incredibly overcrowded conditions.
+By 1853 it had been split into three cottages and was known as The Rookery.
+The census records show that by 1861, there were 21 people living in what must have been overcrowded conditions.

-In 1907, The Rookery was in a very poor condition and was put up for sale by auction.
-This time, it was bought by George Cadbury, who was a chocolate manufacturer, philanthropist, creator of Bournville village and teacher of adult education.
+In 1907, The Rookery was in poor condition and was put up for sale by auction.
+It was bought by George Cadbury, who was a chocolate manufacturer, philanthropist, creator of Bournville village and teacher of adult education.

 ‘These old buildings are educational and especially needed for a new town like Birmingham; a vast majority of people never think of bygone times.’